Byron/benchmarksgame-cvs-mirror/bencher/readme.txt

         regexdna = 10000

-   9.2) To provide program input from a data file redirected to stdin,
+   9.2) To provide program input from a data file redirected to stdin, set a path
-      set a path to the data file in the [testdata] section of the ini file.
+      to the data file in the [testdata] section of bencher/makefiles/my.*.ini

       Each of the input values set in the [testrange] section will successively be substituted into the data file path - so programs